 Click the Add Issue Type button.
-In the modal, enter the name “Test Case” and select “Standard Issue Type”.
+In the below modal, enter the name “Test Case” and select “Standard Issue Type”.
 The Description field is optional.
 Then click the Add button to proceed.

 Add Issue Types to Project from the Issue Types Schemes screen.

 Find the project you want to add the Issue Types to, and click on Edit.